 We mean understanding which customers are least likely to fall behind in repaying their credit.
 Or, better yet, which customers repay their credit ahead of time.

-Only with a good credit control mechanism in place can you really start to get a picture of who your best customers are in terms of credit.
+Only with a good credit control system in place can you really start to get a picture of who your best customers are in terms of credit.

 Once you have a better picture you can ensure you focus more time on growing relationships with these customers.
 After all, a fast-paying customer helps improve your cash flow and is, therefore, someone you want to do as much business with as possible!